vaibhav-raj/nodejs-interview-questions/README.md

 </div>

 ## Q. ***What is callback hell in Node.js?***
+***IN SHORT*** : Callback hell is an issue caused due to a nested callback.
+This causes the code to look like a pyramid and makes it unable to read To overcome this situation we use promises.

 `Callback hell` is a phenomenon that afflicts a JavaScript developer when he tries to execute multiple asynchronous operations one after the other.

 An asynchronous function is one where some external activity must complete before a result can be processed; it is “asynchronous” in the sense that there is an unpredictable amount of time before a result becomes available.
 Such functions require a callback function to handle errors and process the result.